jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
+ * if one player reloads, crashes the game
  * try and clarify logic / refactor
  * # of non-players watching (connected) using presence
  * when a player disconnects, notify and put game back into waiting for player 2 mode